charliecalvert/CloudNotes/Assignments/GitHubApi.md

 ## Sign in

-Since we are going to being modifying data, we should start by signing in.
+Lets Continue our work in the **git-gist** microservice.
+Since we are going to being modifying data, we should start by signing in to GitHub using a token.

 ```javascript
 const token = require('./tokens');